zdravkov/kendo-docs/api/framework/class.md

 ### fn `Object`

-An alias to the `prototype` of the class.
+An alias to the [prototype](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/prototype) of the class.
+Often used to call methods of the base class.
+More

 #### Example